Alzheimer’s and Dementia Patients | AuthoraCare back top top

 Palliative Care for Dementia

-The goal of palliative care is to help patients and families achieve a better quality of life by assisting with advance care planning, relieving symptoms of dementia and establishing goals of care.
-Palliative care is for patients at any stage of their illness, starting with a diagnosis.
-Patients can choose to receive palliative care even if they are still receiving curative treatment for their dementia.
+The goal of palliative care is to help patients and their families achieve a better quality of life by assisting with advanced care planning, identifying interventions that can improve care and addressing symptoms of dementia by establishing goals of care.
+As care needs increase, patients or their caregivers may choose to receive palliative care even while receiving treatment for their dementia symptoms to optimize outcomes for the patient and their caregivers.

-If you or your loved one has been diagnosed with dementia, they are likely a good candidate for receiving palliative care.
+If you or your loved one have advancing dementia, you are likely a good candidate for receiving palliative care.
 Read more about palliative care here, or contact AuthoraCare’s palliative care team

 Hospice Care for Dementia

-Hospice care helps patients coping with terminal dementia by alleviating the mental, emotional and physical distress caused by dementia symptoms.
-Dementia patients who are admitted to AuthoraCare’s hospice program will receive expert, in-home medical care to help them live with dignity and comfort as their disease progresses.
+Hospice care helps patients coping with terminal dementia by providing care to address the mental, emotional and physical distress caused by dementia symptoms.
+Patients with dementia who are admitted to AuthoraCare’s hospice program will receive expert, in-home medical and nursing care to help them live with dignity and provide comfort as their disease progresses.
 Click here to learn more about the benefits of hospice care.

-End-stage dementia symptoms may vary depending on the root cause (Alzheimer’s, Lewey bodies, vascular, etc.).
-However, there are many symptoms common throughout different types of dementia.
+End-stage symptoms may vary depending on the type of dementia.
+However, there are many symptoms that are the same regardless of the type.
 As patients become increasingly frail, they are less able to fight infections.
-As a result of this frailty, severe infections such as pneumonia develop quickly and are the leading cause of death for dementia patients.
+Due to this frailty, severe infections such as pneumonia develop quickly and are the leading cause of death for patients with dementia.

 “Hospice was a life saver for me and my family.
 Knowing she was under their expertise was very comforting to us.”